Wightwick Manor: History

+Wightwick Manor Victorian Turkish bath cooling-room, with view to hot room (Note: The inclusion by the National Trust of the bath in the near room follows original and later plans of the room.
+But it would have been extremely unlikely for a Victorian Turkish bath to have a slipper bath so close to the hot room because the necessary dry air would become increasingly humid and steamy.
+Modern investigation has shown no sign of water inlet pipes or of a waste water outlet ever having been plumbed in.)

-The house had no guest bedrooms and proved too small by 1893, when the billiard room was demolished and a new east wing built.
+The house had no guest bedrooms and proved too small by 1893, when the billiard room and one of the Turkish bath rooms were demolished and a new east wing built.
+(Note: This reduced size Turkish bath still exists, one of only two such baths remaining.
+The other is in Cragside, Lord Armstrong's home in Rothbury, also owned by the National Trust.)
 This approximately doubled the size of the building, and, as well as five guest bedrooms, contained a living-room called the 'great parlour', a dining room, and a replacement billiard room.
 The elaborate pendant imitation Jacobean plaster ceiling in the dining room was designed by Leonard Shuffrey.

 In 1937, Geoffrey Mander, a radical Liberal MP and local paint manufacturer who had been left the timber-framed house by his father Theodore, persuaded the National Trust to accept a house that was just 50 years old, under the Country Houses Scheme Act.

 This house of the Aesthetic Movement was, by 1937, a relic of an out of fashion era.
 Yet, so complete was the design that it was worthy of preservation.
 Having given the house to the Trust, Geoffrey Mander and his second wife, Rosalie, became its live-in curators, opening the house to the public and adding to its contents.
 In particular, they added a notable collection of Pre-Raphaelite paintings by Rossetti, Burne-Jones and their followers.
 Descendants of the family retain a private apartment in the manor.